NathanielGillam/NathanielGillam/README.md

 # Hello, I'm Nathaniel!
 ***Everyone is an atheist until you clog someone elses toilet - Sun Tzo***

+## About me:
+I am an experienced controls engineer and traditionally trained software developer with a passion for creating and creating more efficient processes.
+I have experience in using Ladder Logic, STX, Industrial Communications, C, C++, Python, Java, HTML, CSS, JavaScript, Node, MongoDB, MySQL, R, and Assembly.
+I am always looking for new opportunities to learn and grow as a developer.

 # You can find me around here:
 [LandingPage](https://nathanielgillam.github.io/)